PayteR/has-column-many/README.md

 ### JSON and Serialised ID's

-You don't need to do anything, it will automatically asume if it's coma separated or JSON or Serialized.
+You don't need to do anything, it will automatically asume if it's comma separated or JSON or Serialized.

+## You can